Website icon Xpert.Digital

 IoT

-The technology behind IoT is often relatively simple.
-The devices used often use WLAN or Bluetooth for communication and generate comparatively small amounts of data.
-A typical example would be a smart thermostat that regulates the temperature in the home based on residents' preferences.
+The technology behind the IoT is often relatively simple.
+The devices used frequently employ Wi-Fi or Bluetooth for communication and generate comparatively small amounts of data.
+A typical example would be a smart thermostat that regulates the temperature in the house based on the residents' preferences.

 IIoT

-In contrast, IIoT systems are much more complex.
-They use high-precision sensors and actuators that need to capture large amounts of data in real time.
-This data is often used for critical applications such as predictive maintenance or optimizing entire production lines.
-Technologies such as machine-to-machine communication (M2M), big data and machine learning play a central role in IIoT.
-These technologies enable companies to analyze huge amounts of data from various sources and derive valuable insights for their business processes.
+In contrast, IIoT systems are significantly more complex.
+They utilize highly precise sensors and actuators that must capture vast amounts of data in real time.
+This data is often used for critical applications such as predictive maintenance or the optimization of entire production lines.
+Technologies like machine-to-machine (M2M) communication, big data, and machine learning play a central role in the IIoT.
+These technologies enable companies to analyze enormous amounts of data from various sources and derive valuable insights for their business processes.

 Data requirements